sloppyjuicy/cogniassist-docs/docs/settings-nlu.md

 sidebar_label: NLU Pipeline
 ---

 NLU pipeline helps you to classify intent, retrieve responses and extract entities.
-For example, taking a sentence like "I want to perform a electricity bill payment using credit card" and NLU pipeline classifies this sentence as
+For example, taking a sentence like "I want to perform an electricity bill payment using credit card" and NLU pipeline classifies this sentence as,

 1. intent - bill payment
 2. entities